 Some lawn care providers have a policy of "over or around" meaning that they will not move or remove anything in your yard.
 If it is trash, they mow over it.
 If it is something like a hose or furniture, they mow around it.
 Other companies will charge extra for trash and debris removal.

 Our company includes trash and debris collection and removal with our standard lawn care service, unless specifically asked not to by the client.
 Our crews will also move objects in the yard to cut the grass.
 However, you should keep in mind that even if your provider is willing to move obstacles, your yard is budgeted for a specific amount of time which you're paying for.
-If you are unable to move object from your yard, that is okay, just let your provider know this when getting a quote.
+If you are unable to move objects from your yard, that is okay, just let your provider know this when getting a quote.
 That extra time needs to be considered in calculating man-hours for your job.
 If you don't specify this, don't be surprised if your provider increases your service price when it comes time to renew your service.

 When in Doubt, Call the Office